-Conservative netball dad who pursued tough immigration policies is Australia's new PM
+Conservative 'netball dad' who pursued tough immigration policies is Australia's new PM

 SYDNEY (Reuters) - Australia’s next prime minister is a career public servant from Sydney’s southern suburbs who rose to prominence by stopping asylum seekers arriving in Australia by boat and has steered the country’s fiscal direction for the past three years.

-Morrison, who has served as the country’s treasurer since 2015, represents the predominantly Anglo-Saxon electorate of Cook in Sydney’s south - a formerly blue-collar seaside suburban region now extensively gentrified.
+Scott Morrison, who has served as the country’s treasurer since 2015, represents the predominantly Anglo-Saxon electorate of Cook in Sydney’s south - a formerly blue-collar seaside suburban region now extensively gentrified.

 Morrison won a Liberal party leadership vote on Friday - and with it the prime ministership - ending a skirmish for control of the party pursued by the government’s right wing.